escemi-tech/ts-dev-tools/index.md

 ### _2_.
 A fine tuned collection of tools and configuration ready for a realworld project

-Within the dozen of existing packages, **ts-dev-tools** uses a short list of consistent libraries and theit recommanded configuration.
+Within the dozen of existing packages, **ts-dev-tools** uses a short list of consistent libraries and their recommanded configuration.
-**ts-dev-tools** is used by various real world projects to be run in production, so its toolset is effective and meet industry standards.
+**ts-dev-tools** is used by various real world projects to be run in production, so its toolset is effective and meets industry standards.

 ### _3_.
 Stable and secure